Geeksltd/Olive/docs/Services/GeoLocation.md

 First, you need to add the [Olive.GeoLocation](https://www.nuget.org/packages/Olive.GeoLocation/) NuGet package : `Install-Package Olive.GeoLocation`.

-Olive exposes `IGeoLocationService` interface under `Olive.GeoLocation` namespace, which provide you to Geo location functionality.
+Olive exposes `IGeoLocationService` interface under `Olive.GeoLocation` namespace, which provide you with Geolocation functionality.

 After adding nuget package, open `Startup.cs` file and in the `ConfigureServices(...)` method add `services.AddGeoLocationService();`. it should be something like this:
 ```csharp